TechPro94/TechPro94/README.md

-# 👋 Hi, I’m Nigel Dumont | CompTIA, Cisco, and Google Certified
+# 👋 Hi, I’m Nigel!

-I design, support, and automate IT infrastructure across **retail sites and corporate offices**.
-My focus is on **network reliability, identity management, and security-first IT operations**.
+I design, support, and automate IT infrastructure!

 ---